 Where does the DOVER HARBOR operate?

-Answer: The car can travel anywhere in the Amtrak system (east coast, west coast, and everywhere in between), in Canada (including parts of the VIA rail system), and on most freight or tourist railroads.
+Answer: The car can travel anywhere in the Amtrak system (east coast, west coast, and everywhere in between), in Canada where Amtrak provides service, and on most freight or tourist railroads.
 For most of our charters, we make arrangements with Amtrak to attach the DOVER HARBOR to a regularly scheduled Amtrak train.
 However, the car is available for operation on freight railroads, public excursion trains, private trains, or other special rail services.
 Let us know your needs, and we’ll see what we can do for you.

 Who owns and operates the DOVER HARBOR?